labsyspharm/minerva-story-upload/README.md

 # Render and Upload Images

 Edit and run `template.bash` in your local shell.
+Alternate [O2 instructions here](https://github.com/labsyspharm/minerva-story-upload/tree/main/o2).

 - `IMAGE_PATH` should be the local file path of the `ome.tif`
 - `JSON_PATH` should be the local file path of saved `story.json`